Canadarm: Controls and software

 The main control algorithms were developed by SPAR and by subcontractor Dynacon Inc. of Toronto.
 CAE Electronics Ltd. in Montreal provided the display and control panel and the hand controllers located in the Shuttle aft flight deck.
 Other electronic interfaces, servo amplifiers, and power conditioners located on the Canadarm were designed and built by SPAR at its Montreal factory.
 The graphite composite boom that provides the structural connection between the shoulder and the elbow joint and the similar boom that connects the elbow to the wrist were produced by General Dynamics in the United States.
 Dilworth, Secord, Meagher and Associates, Ltd. in Toronto was contracted to produce the engineering model end effector then SPAR evolved the design and produced the qualification and flight units.
 The Space Shuttle flight software that monitors and controls the Canadarm was developed in Houston, Texas, by the Federal Systems Division of IBM.
 Rockwell International's Space Transportation Systems Division designed, developed, tested, and built the systems used to attach the Canadarm to the payload bay of the orbiter.

 An acceptance ceremony for NASA was held at Spar's RMS Division in Toronto on 11 February 1981.
 Here Larkin Kerwin, then the head of the NRC, gave the SRMS the informal name, Canadarm.
+The term was originally coined by Dr. Wally Cherwinski for use by Larkin Kerwin during his speech at the press conference.
+The NRC Canadarm Project Manager, Dr. Art Hunter, worked with colleagues, NASA and Spar, to add the Canadian flag and wordmark onto the arm to fly Canadian colours with those of the USA.

 The first Canadarm was delivered to NASA in April 1981.
 Astronaut Judith Resnik developed the NASA software and onboard operating procedures for the system.
 In all, five arms – Nos.
 201, 202, 301, 302, and 303 – were built and delivered to NASA.
 Arm 302 was lost in the Challenger accident.